 3.1.5 PTCome quantitative representation: Histogram of PTC frequency

 Examples of in silico analysis of the PTCome from the dual-specificity phosphatases PTEN and Laforin (EPM2A gene) are provided in Figure 2.
-Note that a larger number of mutations are found in the PT
+A larger number of mutations are found in the PTEN gene, which gives more robustness to the interpretation of the plots.

 3.2 Assessing the induction of translational readthrough